Another Day (Whigfield song)

 "Another Day" is a song by Italian Eurodance project Whigfield, fronted by Danish-born Sannie Charlotte Carlson.
 It was released in November 1994 by X-Energy, ZYX Music and Systematic as the second single from her debut album, Whigfield (1995).
 Written by producers Larry Pignagnoli and Davide Riva, with Annerley Gordon and Ray Dorset, the song was the follow-up single to Whigfield's 1994 hit single, "Saturday Night", and peaked at number seven in the United KIngdom.
-"Another Day" also became a top-10 hit in Canada, Denmark, Finland, Ireland, Italy, Norway, Spain, Switzerland and Zimbabwe.
+"Another Day" also became a top-10 hit in Canada, Denmark, Finland, Ireland, Israel, Italy, Norway, Spain, Switzerland and Zimbabwe.